python/cpython/Doc/library/socket.rst

    interpreted the same way as by the built-in :func:`open` function.

    Closing the file object won't close the socket unless there are no remaining references to the socket.
-The socket must be in blocking mode (it can not have a timeout).
+The socket must be in blocking mode; it can have a timeout, but the file object's internal buffer may end up in a inconsistent state if a timeout occurs.

    .. note::